 Ivo Moszynski: Over the years, FNFE-MPE and FeRD have been working together very successfully.
 There has been a wide variety of new legal and technical requirements for digitised supply chain processes that had to be brought into line with the respective national regulations.

 In May 2019, FNFE-MPE and FeRD have strengthened their cooperation for the future with the conclusion of a renewed Memorandum of Understanding in Brussels, and they have managed to raise the requirements to a higher, cross-national level in order to create formats that can also be used in other countries.

-In the forthcoming months and years, FNFE-MPE and FeRD will increasingly engaged in decision-making processes at the European level and advance the further digitalisation of the supply chain.
+In the forthcoming months and years, FNFE-MPE and FeRD will increasingly engage in decision-making processes at the European level and advance the further digitalisation of the supply chain.

 Bild: AdobeStock, BillionPhotos_com